locationtech-labs/geopyspark/docs/guides/layers.rst

 .. code:: python3

     reprojected_tiled_raster_layer = tiled_raster_layer.reproject(target_crs=3857)

     # The zoom_level and crs of the TiledRasterLayer after reprojecting
     reprojected_tiled_raster_layer.zoom_level, reprojected_tiled_raster_layer.layer_metadata.crs

 Stitching
 ^^^^^^^^^

-Using ``stitch`` will produce a single ``Tile`` by stitching together all of the tiles within the ``TiledRasterLayer``.
+Using :meth:`~geopyspark.geotrellis.layer.TiledRasterLayer.stitch` will produce a single ``Tile`` by stitching together all of the tiles within the ``TiledRasterLayer``.
 This can only be done with spatial layers, and is not recommended if the data contained within the layer is large, as it can cause a crash due to the size of the resulting ``Tile``.

 .. code:: python3